PrafullaKumarSahu/wp-sequence-slider/readme.txt

 * Custom post type for adding slider items
 * Custom slider link enables you to add external or internal link
 * Custom link text
-* Hide link on the slider
-* Show/hide title and description of the slider
-* Link on the slider image
 * Every slider is configurable and can have unique and different options
 * Touch gestures navigation for iOS, Android and other touch devices
 * Works on iOS, Android and other mobile devices

-If you are facing any issue with the plugin and need help, please add your questions here [WP Sequence Slider help](http://crayonux.com/questions/)
+If you are facing any issue with the plugin and need help, please add your questions here [WP Sequence Slider help](http://themingstrap.com/contact-us/)

 The plugin uses [Sequence Slider](http://www.sequencejs.com/)